JimJam: History

-In Poland, JimJam CEE and Polsat formed a joint-venture in 2009 and progressively replaced JimJam by Polsat JimJam across providers in the country, which used to have the same schedule until it progressively became localized.
+In Poland, AMC Networks International and Polsat Group formed a joint-venture in 2009 and progressively replaced JimJam by Polsat JimJam across providers in the country, which used to have the same schedule until it progressively became localized.
+The channel broadcasts the same lineup of programming as other international versions of JimJam, but Polsat JimJam broadcasts according to local time.
+It also carries Polish commercials and also has Polish audio and subtitles.
 On 13 February 2023, Polsat sold its shares in Polsat JimJam Limited to AMCNI.
-Stanisław Janowski, President of Polsat's Management Board, explained the decision by the wear and tear of the formula.
+Stanisław Janowski, President of Polsat's management board, explained the decision by the wear and tear of the formula.
 The channel, however, continues to operate under the name Polsat JimJam and the Polsat Media office is still responsible for advertising sales.

 It expanded to Africa in April 2012 in English and in November 2012 in Portuguese.
 On 1 August 2016, it relaunched across the MENA region as a BeIN exclusive.

+In the Philippines, JimJam was launched on SkyCable on 6 March 2013.

 JimJam closed in Asia-Pacific on 9 December 2014, Italy on 30 June 2015, in Switzerland and Austria on 31 December 2017, Belgium and the Netherlands on 1 March 2018, in the CIS Nations on 10 March 2022, and in Portugal on 1 July 2022.
 However, the Portuguese language feed is still available for Angola and Mozambique on DStv which also have the English language channel.

-A dedicated Lithuanian version was launched on 29 August 2012.
+The channel was launched in Lithuania on 29 August 2012.

 In 2018, JimJam was rebranded with a new logo and three mascots, Jim, Jam and Star.